Crystal Clear Glass Β· Melbourne

 Yes.
 All glass has some natural colour, especially when viewed through the edge.
 Low-iron glass simply has much less green tone than standard clear glass, which gives it a clearer and more colour-true appearance.

 Yes.
-Low-iron glass can be used for many custom frameless shower screen layouts, including sliding shower screens, hinged shower screens, walk-in panels, full-height shower screens and over-bath panels.
+Low-iron glass can be used for many custom frameless shower screen layouts, including sliding shower screens, hinged shower screens, walk-in panels, full-height shower screens, over bath panels and corner entry shower screens.

 No. Low-iron glass is chosen for clarity, not extra strength.
 For shower screens, the strength comes from using suitable toughened safety glass, correct glass thickness, accurate measurements and proper installation.